aviatesk/aviatesk.github.io/posts/data-flow-problem-20201109.md

 3. $![.!] : \text{Instr} \rightarrow (A \rightarrow A)$: "abstract semantics" of $P$, which gives how each instruction acts on $P$'s abstract state $A$
 4. $a_0 \in A$: initial state of $P$
 where:
-- $\text{Instr}$: basic instructions that make up a program; we can think of any kind of instruction as far as we can distinguish between instructions which cause the control flow to branch and those which keep the control flow linear
+- $\text{Instr}$: basic instructions that make up a program; we can think of any kind of instruction as far as we can distinguish between instructions that cause the control flow to branch and those which keep the control flow linear
 - $A$: set that represents program's state[^1]
 - $\sqcup, \sqcap$: operations corresponding to [join and meet] respectively, that acts on $A$